26. Necropolis: The Intercom Bridge

 Decision Outcome

 The A2A Intercom is adopted as the native network of the machine.
-It is implemented as a sovereign Extension that grafts the A2A v0.3.0 communication patterns onto the Litestar Vessel.
+It is implemented as a native component of the Vessel — not a separate extension — grafting A2A v0.3.0 communication patterns directly onto the Litestar application.

 1. The Intercom Router (The Bridge)